hardisj/erinsaudiocorner/content/english/loudspeakers/Rythmik-F12G-Direct-Servo-Subwoofer.md

 #### Raw Subwoofer Drive Unit Conclusion:

 On its own, this driver performs really well.
-The low Fs of 20.8Hz, reasonable enclosure size requirements, good linearity, and low distortion with nearly 18mm one-way linear excursion all are attributes that make this a great value at it's current MSRP of $179.
+The low Fs of 20.8Hz, reasonable enclosure size requirements, good linearity, and low distortion with nearly 18mm one-way linear excursion all are attributes that make this a great value at its current MSRP of $179.
 I honestly would have no issue at all recommending it.
 Getting down to brass tacks, what this means is with the F12G Subwoofer, you know you have a great starting point with the SW-12-04 driver.

 One thing that is a nice added touch is the felt material on the underside of the cone (shown in the pictures above).
 This is to minimize any audible tinsel lead slap on the cone.
 And I can say without a doubt, as I was testing this woofer to very high excursion levels (likely higher than anyone would actually achieve in real use), I never once heard any mechanical noise from the woofer driver.